haerimhwang/haerimhwang.github.io/_rposts/2021-01-14-load-and-install-packages.md

     <br>
     <br>

-  - Load packages; install them when they are not installed
+  - Load packages; install them if they are not installed
     ```
     package.check <- lapply(
       packages,